Endimyonn/Rentime/README.md

 ### Platforms
 **Windows** is supported.
 **Linux** is supported.
-**MacOS** is supported, but untested (I don't own one).
+**MacOS** is supported, but untested because I don't own a device running it.
-**Android** is untested.
-Newer OS versions block access to the `game` directory used for installation.
-Some features are likely nonfunctional.
+**Android** is supported.
+However, newer OS versions (13 and up) mostly block access to the `game` directory used for installation.
+LayeredRen is untested.
-**iOS** is untested.
+**iOS** is nigh-untestable.
 Some features are likely nonfunctional.
-**Consoles** are nigh-untestable, but should work fine if you can get it installed.
+**Consoles** are nigh-untestable, but should work fine in theory if you can get it installed.
 **Web/HTML5** is unsupported.